Containment: Harry S. Truman

 After Republicans gained control of Congress in the 1946 elections, President Truman, a Democrat, made a dramatic speech that is often considered to mark the beginning of the Cold War.
 In March 1947, he requested that Congress appropriate $400 million in aid to the Greek and Turkish governments, which were fighting communist subversion.
 Truman pledged to, "support free peoples who are resisting attempted subjugation by armed minorities or by outside pressures."
 This pledge became known as the Truman Doctrine.
-Portraying the issue as a mighty clash between "totalitarian regimes" and "free peoples," the speech marks the adoption of containment as official US policy.
+Portraying the issue as a mighty clash between "totalitarian regimes" and "free peoples", the speech marks the adoption of containment as official US policy.
 Congress appropriated the money.

 Truman's motives on that occasion have been the subject of considerable scholarship and several schools of interpretation.
 In the orthodox explanation of Herbert Feis, a series of aggressive Soviet actions in 1945–1947 in Poland, Iran, Turkey, and elsewhere awakened the American public to the new danger to freedom to which Truman responded.
 In the revisionist view of William Appleman Williams, Truman's speech was an expression of longstanding American expansionism.
 In the realpolitik view of Lynn E. Davis, Truman was a naive idealist who unnecessarily provoked the Soviets by couching disputes in terms like democracy and freedom that were alien to the communist vision.

-According to psychological analysis by Deborah Larson, Truman felt a need to prove his decisiveness and feared that aides would make unfavorable comparisons between him and his predecessor, Roosevelt.
-"I am here to make decisions, and whether they prove right or wrong I am going to take them," he once said.
+According to a psychological analysis by Deborah Larson, Truman felt a need to prove his decisiveness and feared that aides would make unfavorable comparisons between him and his predecessor, Roosevelt.
+"I am here to make decisions, and whether they prove right or wrong I am going to take them", he once said.

-The drama surrounding the announcement of the Truman Doctrine catered to president's self-image of a strong and decisive leader, but his real decision-making process was more complex and gradual.
+The drama surrounding the announcement of the Truman Doctrine catered to the president's self-image of a strong and decisive leader, but his real decision-making process was more complex and gradual.
 The timing of the speech was not a response to any particular Soviet action but to the fact that the Republican Party had just gained control of Congress.
 Truman was little involved in drafting the speech and did not himself adopt the hard-line attitude that it suggested until several months later.